Adeakim/tinkoko_marketplace/README.md

 ## Overview

-The Project Name project is built using AWS Lambda, DynamoDB, and API Gateway.
+The Tinkoko MarketPlace is built using AWS Lambda, DynamoDB, and API Gateway.
 It offers a set of APIs for managing users and products.
 Below is a list of available APIs:

 - [Create User](CREATEUSER.md): Create a new user.
 - [Create Product](CREATEPRODUCT.md): Create a new product.